 The lesson that lies underneath this advice is that creativity in west coast swing can be blocked by becoming attached to an idea that isn’t quite right.

 By cutting the elements that you are particularly attached to, you can create the mental space for better ideas to emerge.
 I personally experienced this phenomenon while writing my dissertation.
 Whenever I was stuck on a chapter, I would cut the paragraph that I thought was my best work in that chapter.
 Uncannily, that simple change suddenly made the chapter work—I either realized that I was approaching the chapter in the wrong way or suddenly discovered a different way to make the point that fit with the rest of the chapter.

-For dancing, there are a number of ways that becoming attached to your darlings can block your creativity.
+For styling and creativity in west coast swing, there are a number of ways that becoming attached to your darlings can block your creativity.
 If you are choreographing a routine and feel stuck, cutting your favorite move will often fix the problem.
 More often than not, the reason the choreography won’t come together is because the move that you love is preventing you from doing something else that would fit the music better.
 By cutting the move, you reopen the possibilities for the other sections of music and make it possible to find an even better set of movements.

 If you are social dancing, your darlings are the movements you perform all the time.
 Try dancing a whole song without your favorite move or syncopation: if you love kick ball changes, axe them for an entire dance.
 By taking away your go-to option, you force yourself to come up with something new.
 This deliberate restriction actually enhances your creativity because it makes every opportunity for that movement into an open field of possibilities rather than a choice made by rote.